MiddletonCommunityVoice/services-list/content/about.md

 title: Disclaimer
 ---

-### IT'S TIME TO MEET YOU, THE PUBLCI.
-THE NEXT MEETING WILL BE TUESDAY, 10th, MARCH, starTS at 2pm @
+### IT'S TIME TO MEET YOU, THE PUBLIC.
+THE NEXT MEETING WILL BE TUESDAY, 10th, MARCH, starts at 2pm @
 ## ALKRINGTON COMMUNITY CENTRE
-### next to Alkrington Health Centre, Hardfield Road.
+# next to Alkrington Health Centre, Hardfield Road.
-.
 .
 .
 # DISCLAIMER.